+with_second_constant_condition(condition: ConstantCondition)

-Returns This Material To Material Single Equilibrium Calculation object with_second_constant_condition (condition: tc_python.material_to_material.ConstantCondition) Sets the second constant condition (either temperature of fraction of material B).
+Sets the second constant condition (either temperature of fraction of material B).

-Parameters condition - The condition
+$\textbf{condition}-The \ condition$

-$\textbf{Returns} \ \ \textbf{This} \ \textit{MaterialToMaterialSingleEquilibriumCalculation} \ \textbf{object}$ with_system_modifications (system_modifications: tc_python.abstract_base.SystemModifications) Updates the system of this calculator with the supplied system modification (containing new phase parameters and system functions).
+Updates the system of this calculator with the supplied system modification (containing new phase parameters and system functions).

-Note: This is only possible if the system has been read from unencrypted (i.e. user) databases loaded as $a \star .tdb$ -file.
+Note: This is only possible if the system has been read from unencrypted (i.e. user) databases loaded as a .tdb-file.